Dining and Religious Expression - FAQs

 Q: I observe Shabbat.
-How will I eat on Friday nights and Saturdays?
+How encouraging will I find the food service on Friday nights and Saturdays?

 A: In order to be able to honor Shabbat, Bon Appetit has created a format to allow students to pre-register with them so that you can avoid the use of technology but still utilize the food service of Andrew Commons.
 First, students need to be in touch with April Mancl, Board Manager for Bon Appetit x7309.
 April will need to know the name of the student BEFORE the meal service.
 When the student goes to Andrew Commons on Friday evening or Saturday they can tell the cashier their name and the staffer on the register will manually enter the swipe on behalf of the student.

 Q: What food options are available to me during Passover?